 K. Describe how student assessment and performance information will be shared with students and with parents.
 The school will use various methods to share information with students and parents including the parent and student data chats (as described in the section above).
 Ongoing communication between the School parents will be maintained through on-line reporting systems such, web-based grade book and progress reports, parent conferences, and other forms of written and oral communication that the parents may prefer.
-The school will also host open house meetings, parental workshops, and coordinate other appropriate methods of communication with parents/guardians, as necessary.
-The school will make every effort for communication to take place in the home language for those students from homes where a language other than English is spoken.
+The school will also host open house meetings, parental workshops, and coordinate other appropriate methods of communication to take place in the home language for those students from homes where a language other than English is spoken.
 Specifically, the School will ensure communication with students/parents via the following: